Introduction

 1. Purchase Disability Insurance

 You don’t have to finish medical school before you get disability insurance.
 You can start planning for your medical career even before it starts.
 Purchasing a disability insurance plan while still in medical school will enable you to get the insurance at a lower rate.
 Some disability insurance schemes also have financial aid packages that allow you to build these costs into schooling.
+Prioritize building a strong financial foundation before medical school to Secure Your Funding Round and navigate the journey with less stress.
 A disability insurance plan might be the turning point of your financial life as a medical doctor as it allows you to earn income even if something happens to you and you cannot complete your residency.
 Getting disability insurance is one of the crucial ways you can help your financial life as a medical student.

 2. Minimize Student Loans